 The diagrams above illustrate scenarios 1 & 2.

 To help illustrate the options, the new GSP is assumed to create 240MW of capacity and cost £80m of which £5m is associated with the 132kV work on the transmission side of the interface.

-The generation at 132kV is assumed to be 60MW.

-The generation at 33kV is assumed to be 20MW.

-The demand connection is assumed to be 80MVA at 132kV.